rodburns/awesome-oneapi/README.md

 * [CTranslate2](https://github.com/OpenNMT/CTranslate2) - CTranslate2 is a C and Python library that optimizes inference with transformer models, supporting models trained in various frameworks.
 It implements various performance optimization techniques such as weights quantization, layers fusion, batch reordering, and more for benchmarks of transformer models on CPU and GPU.
 * [hachi](https://github.com/ramanlabs-in/hachi) - Hachi is a locally hosted web app that enables natural language search for videos and images, using an AI-based machine learning model powered by OpenAI CLIP.
-* [whisper-ctranslate2](https://github.com/Softcatala/whisper-ctranslate2) - Whisper ctranslate2 is a command-line client based on ctranslate2, compatible with original OpenAI client.

 ### AI - Frameworks and Toolkits

-* [deeplearning4j](https://github.com/deeplearning4j/deeplearning4j) - The Eclipse DeepLearning4J ecosystem supports all the needs for JVM-based deep learning applications with various libraries
+* [deeplearning4j](https://github.com/deeplearning4j/deeplearning4j) - The Eclipse DeepLearning4J ecosystem supports all the needs for JVM-based deep learning applications with various libraries.
-* [deeplearning4j-examples](https://github.com/deeplearning4j/deeplearning4j-examples) - The Eclipse Deeplearning4j (DL4J) ecosystem is a set of projects that supports all the needs of a JVM-based deep learning application.
 * [DeepRec](https://github.com/DeepRec-AI/DeepRec) - DeepRec is a recommendation deep learning framework based on TensorFlow, which has been developed since 2016 and supports core businesses such as Taobao search recommendation and advertising.
 * [dlstreamer](https://github.com/dlstreamer/dlstreamer) - The Intel Deep Learning Streamer is an open source streaming media analytics framework based on the GStreamer multimedia framework.
 It is optimized for performance and functional interoperability between GStreamer plugins built on various backend libraries, with support for over 70 pre-trained models for various use cases.
 * [flashlight](https://github.com/flashlight/flashlight) - Flashlight is a machine learning library written in C and created by Facebook AI Research.
 It features internal APIs for tensor computation, high performance defaults using just-in-time kernel compilation, and scalability